moorepants/dissertation/davisbicycle.rst

 required analog amplification of the millivolt bridge signals to bring them up to a level measurable by the NI USB-6218 which had a maximum input range of :math:`\pm 10` volts at 16 bit.
-I purchased the Futek CSG-110 strain gage amplifier for the torque sensor and had the sensor factory calibrated in tandem with the amplifier for a :math:`\pm10` volt output.
-Cal Stone :cite:`Stone1990` had developed a custom amplifier for his seatpost and handlebars which could amplify up to fourteen bridge signals.
+I purchased the Futek CSG-110 strain gage amplifier for the torque sensor and had the sensor factory-calibrated in tandem with the amplifier for a :math:`\pm10` volt output.
+Cal Stone :cite:`Stone1990` had developed a custom amplifier for his seat post and handlebars which could amplify up to fourteen bridge signals.
 Because I was intending to make use of the seat post, the amplifier box was used for all the other strain gages.
 I did not make use of the seat post and foot pegs, so the amplifier was only used for the lateral force load cell.
-I used the amplifier box as was except for changing the first stage analog amplifier resistor to 16.5k ohm for a :math:`\pm100` lbs range of the lateral force load cell.
+I used the amplifier box as it was except for changing the first stage analog amplifier resistor to 16.5k ohm for a :math:`\pm100` lbs range of the lateral force load cell.
 Cal Stone's thesis, his research notes, and the `system electrical diagram